sensu/sensu-docs/content/sensu-go/6.0/operations/monitoring-as-code/_index.md

 mkdir sensu
 {{< /code >}}

-Then, copy your workflow resource definitions according to the [repository structure][11] you are using.
+Then, copy your observability resource definitions according to the [repository structure][11] you are using.
 For example, if you want to save resources according to type and namespace, this command will save all of your check definitions for the `production` namespace in one configuration file:

 {{< language-toggle >}}